-Well established market position and strong brand recognition with long lasting relationships with eminent authors: S. Chand Group, with its existence in the publishing industry for around 8 decades, has developed good and robust relations with schools over the years.
-The Group also takes utmost care to ensure superior quality content in order to maintain confidence of teachers and parents in its products by ensuring minimum errors and continuous efforts towards content development by collecting regular feedback from teachers.
+Well established market position with strong brand recognition: S. Chand Group, with its existence in the publishing industry for around 8 decades, has developed good and robust relations with schools over the years.
+The Group also focus on improving quality content in order to maintain confidence of teachers and parents for their continued patronage by ensuring minimum errors and continuous efforts towards content development by collecting regular feedback from teachers.
 This has enabled it to successfully build the brand of "S. Chand" in a competitive CBSE segment.
-The company has arrangements with multiple best-sellers and has ~2400 author relationships, which ensures good quality content of the books according to the specific requirements of the students.
-The Group is one of the market leaders in K-12 segment catering to books and other publications (primarily core subject offerings like mathematics, science etc.) in accordance with CBSE/ICSE curriculum, out of which the contribution from the K-8 segment is higher at ~70%, with 9th to 12th classes contributing ~30%.
+The company has multiple best-sellers in its portfolio and has established and long-lasting relationship with ~2400 authors.
+The Group is one of the market leaders in K-12 segment catering to books and other publications (primarily core subject offerings including mathematics, science) in accordance with CBSE/ICSE curriculum, out of which the contribution from the K-8 segment is higher at ~70%, with 9th to 12th classes contributing ~30%.

-Strategic acquisitions over the years to consolidate existing K-12 publishing segment and expansion of product portfolio through digital learning solutions: SCCL has a strong presence in CBSE/ICSE affiliated schools along with state board affiliated schools and currently covers around 40,000 schools across India.
+Strategic acquisitions leading to consolidated K-12 publishing segment and expansion of product portfolio: SCCL has a strong presence in CBSE/ICSE affiliated schools along with state board affiliated schools and currently covers around 40,000 schools across India.
 The product offering comprises 55 consumer brands in its repertoire including S.Chand, Vikas, Madhubun, Saraswati, Destination Success and Ignitor.
 The company has grown organically through development of subject best sellers and introducing new titles to fill portfolio gaps.
 The inorganic growth through key acquisitions including Vikas Publishing House Private Ltd (VPHPL), New Saraswati House (India) Private Ltd. (NSHIPL) and Chhaya Prakashani Pvt.
 Ltd (CPPL) has enhanced the product offering thus broadening the target segment.
 SCCL sold around 30 million copies of more than 10,000 active titles across its various brands.
 All the acquisitions made by the company thus far have augmented its product portfolio and marketing reach.
-During July 2022 also, the group liquidated its investment in Testbook Edu Solutions Private Limited at an aggregate amount of ~Rs.
+During July 2022, the group liquidated its investment in Testbook Edu Solutions Private Limited at an aggregate amount of ~Rs.
 17.90 Crores, which amounts to a return of almost 7.8x on the initially invested amount.
+The group also liquidated its investment in Ineuron Intelligence Private Limited at an aggregate amount of Rs.
+13.80 Crores, which amounts to a return of 2.1x on the initially invested amount.

 With the advent of digital media, SCCL has also increased its digital offerings during the recent years.
 The in-house digital and services platforms include Mylestone, Mystudygear, Destination Success, and Intellitab.
-The company has also made strategic investments in key digital platforms which include brands like Smartivity, OnlineTyari, Ignitor, etc. During January 2020, the Group has also launched Learnflix application, an affordable digital learning platform, which has witnessed 230k+ downloads and has ~21,000 paid subscribers.
-Further, SCCL has invested in EdTech startup named iNeuron Intelligence Private Limited, which is engaged in offering affordable online courses, live projects to college students and working professionals in the field of data sciences, artificial intelligence, machine learning etc. The said investment is a strategic investment for the company as it provides S Chand group with a B2B distribution and content partner.
-The company will also get access to content for future technologies which company can leverage for its school and higher educational division.
+The company has also made strategic investments in key digital platforms which include brands like Smartivity, Ignitor, etc. During January 2020, the Group has also launched Learnflix application, an affordable digital learning platform, which has witnessed 230k+ downloads and has ~21,000 paid subscribers.
+During April 2023, the group acquired ~4.3% in Ixambee- company helping graduates and undergraduates prepare effectively for Government examinations like banks, insurance companies, Railways etc.